neat/adaptive/core

 TEN

-Round-number default reused by windows and phase lengths.
+Round-number constant reused by improvement windows and default phase lengths.

 THREE